Gfilinic/FOI_SoftwareEngineering_Project/README.md

 3. Differ
 4. Microsoft Word 2019
 5. Draw.io
+6. MySQL
+7. MySQL Server

 GitHub will be our main "headquarters", the place where we will keep track of our work by uploading whenever we do something on our project.
 Visual Studio 2019 is programming environment where we will be coding our program in C#.
 In Differ we as team will comunicate and inform each other about deadlines and similar stuff.
 In Microsoft Word 2019 we will document most of the stuff that we do.
 In Draw.io we will draw tables, diagram and other stuff that pops along our way.
+We will make our database in MySQL and run it on the MySQL Server.